Open to the Public

 Nature is always changing and evolving.
 Erosion from rain and other storm events over time continued to erode the base of Peach Tree Rock.
 This along with the occasional carving from users at the Preserve led to the felling of the rock.
 The Nature Conservancy and the SC Department of Natural Resources will continue to monitor the rock which remains encircled by a chain fence to deter the public from climbing or carving it.
 Due to the crumbly nature of the sandstone, it wasn’t possible to keep it artificially held up, and there are no plans to try and change its location or position.
 Peach Tree Rock Heritage Preserve is still a wonderful place to visit rich in culture, history, interesting geology, plants and wildlife.
 A new kiosk will soon be erected near the fallen rock describing the geology and history of the rock.

 Lexington County, near Edmund in the Midlands of South Carolina

 What the Conservancy is Doing

 Approximately 155 acres was added to the Peach Tree Rock Preserve in partnership with the SC Department of Natural Resources.
 The Preserve is a now a Heritage Preserve and is co-managed by the SCTNC and SCDNR.
 In 2007, 74 acres of exotic slash pine was removed and replanted with longleaf pine.
 Longleaf pine seedlings are being monitored.
-Prescribed fire was also applied in Spring 2008 to part of the preserve to maintain the diverse flora on site.
+Prescribed fire was also applied in Spring 2008 and Winter 2014 to different parts of the preserve to maintain the diverse flora on site.
 We get continued help from wonderful volunteers, especially Wayne Grooms, who leads field trips, maintains trails, and identifies rare flora on site.

 For more information, please contact: The Nature Conservancy, (803) 254-9049.